lanceewing/joric/README.md

 * PgUp: Goes one page of games to the left.
 * End: Goes to the last page of games.
 * Enter/Space: Runs the selected game, as indicated by the white selection box.
-* A-Z: Jumps to the page of games that start with the letter.
+* A-Z: Type the name of a game to scroll straight to the page containing the closest matching game.

 ### Open File Icon
 The JOric title screen also has an Open File icon in the bottom right corner.
 If you click on this icon, an open file dialog will be shown.
 You can then select a .tap file, .dsk file, or a .zip file containing either a .tap or .dsk file, for the emulator to run.
 This can be used for programs that are not available in the game selection pages, such as games that are still being developed, or that are currently for purchase through services such as itch.io and Steam.